|

 For our purposes here, a “self” describes a thinking unit within us that can provide a psychologically safe internal clearinghouse for gathering data and analyzing how things are going in our day-to-day lives.
 A sound self recognizes that both positive and negative data are valuable and that all information must be assessed relative to what our particular intentions are.
 (That last sentence may look like a throw-away concept.
 Please don't be fooled.
 It is worth an extra read and an extra think.)
 The makeup of a strong self is covered later in this article, but I want to outline it briefly here.
 The more coherent the self within us, the better able we are to direct this daily research.
 We forge a vital self when we eliminate shame, heal childhood wounds, develop trust in ourselves, others and the world at large, and when we have access to adequate stipulation.
 Finally, a mature self is one that speaks to us with a firm and gentle voice that encompasses the five components of a good self-parenting attitude.

 “Esteem” describes a level of confidence in our merit as an individual.
 This esteem is only solid if it is believable to the self and it can only be believable if it is based on an honest assessment of how we are doing.
 Although this assessment is subjective, our minds are savvy enough to understand that esteem needs to be supported by objective data that take into account our efforts, our successes and our very real failures.
 The bricks of esteem need be layered using a combination of contingent, external feedback and non-contingent, internal affirmation.
 The areas of our lives that strengthen our esteem must be germane to our core values and our preferred spheres of mastery.
 In other words, we can gain respect within ourselves only when we are successful at developing aspects of the self that are meaningful to us as individuals.
-To use me as an example, I’m very good at sarcasm but that fact does little to increase my self-respect because I don't believe that sarcasm is a component of self-actualization.
+To use me as an example, I’m very good at sarcasm but that fact does little to increase my self-respect because I don't see sarcasm as a component of self-actualization.
+On the other hand, I highly respect folks who reliably demonstrate self-discipline but I struggle to be a member of that club.
+My self-esteem, therefore, feels most sturdy when I have a day high in accountability.

-The word “self-esteem,” therefore, means having confidence in yourself based on a safe yet courageous relationship with yourself that allows for an honest and open internal conversation about your progress in life based on where you, yourself, are intending to go.
+In sum, the word “self-esteem” can be defined as having confidence in yourself based on a safe yet courageous relationship with yourself that allows for an honest and open internal conversation about your progress in life based on where you, yourself, are intending to go.
 With high self-esteem the following is true: you are the stakeholder, the stakes are high and the odds are good.

 Overview of components

 Five cognitive/behavioral components work together to construct the foundation upon which our esteem rests.
-Each component is created by a strategy that is existentially driven.
-And when they combine within us, the magic of synergy causes a devalued self to be replaced with a resilient self-worth that can weather struggles and set-backs.
+And, not surprisingly, each component is created by an existentially-driven strategy.
+When they combine within us, the magic of synergy causes any devaluation of the self to be replaced with a resilient self-worth that can weather struggles and set-backs.
 The components and strategies are:

 1. Safety: Retreat from the world in order to learn to trust yourself.